$59 Find Cheap Flights from St. Louis to California

 The average price of all round-trip flights from St. Louis to California clicked on KAYAK for each day over the last 12 months.

 Your flight ticket price will generally be cheaper if you fly to California on a Wednesday and more expensive on a Monday.
-On your return trip to St. Louis, you should consider flying back on a Tuesday, and avoid Mondays for better deals.
+On your return trip to St. Louis, you should consider flying back on a Tuesday, and avoid Saturdays for better deals.

 How far in advance should I book a flight from St. Louis to California?